nharbiso/slither/README.md

 ## Notes on Further Testing

-The tests included in the current version of this project do not demonstrate a full and expansive suite of all possibility items to be tested.
-This is due primarily due to the time constraint on this project.
+The tests included in the current version of this project do not demonstrate a full and expansive suite of all items that ought to be tested.
+This is primarily due to the time constraint on this project.
 A tradeoff had to be made between testing features and developing features, with the latter being the typical choice.

-Despite this, some features that would have been tested with more time include:
+Some features that would have been tested with more time include:
 - SlitherServer & WebSocket functionality (server)
 - GameState functionality (server)
 - Leaderboard Functionality (server)